Utilizing Improper Gaussian Signaling for Downlink Rate-Splitting Multiple Access systems with Imperfect Successive Interference Cancellation: Introduction

 \section{Introduction}

 Rate-Splitting Multiple Access (RSMA) has emerged as a pivotal technology for next-generation wireless networks, renowned for its robustness and ability to manage multi-user interference~\cite{mao2018rate, Mao_Yijie_2022}.
 The core principle of RSMA involves splitting a user's message into a common part and a private part.
 The common parts are superimposed into a single stream decoded by all users, while the private parts are decoded individually, treating residual interference as noise.
-This structure allows RSMA to seamlessly transition between fully orthogonal (e.g., SDMA) and fully non-orthogonal (e.g., NOMA) transmission schemes, thereby achieving superior spectral efficiency and enhanced user fairness.
+This structure allows for RSMA a seamlessly transition between fully orthogonal (e.g., SDMA) and fully non-orthogonal (e.g., NOMA) transmission schemes, thereby achieving superior spectral efficiency and enhanced user fairness.

 However, a significant body of RSMA research relies on the ideal assumption of perfect successive interference cancellation at the receivers~\cite{Soleymani_2023_TVT}.
 In practice, SIC is inherently imperfect due to hardware limitations, channel estimation errors, and finite blocklength effects~\cite{Cheng_Hao_2022}.
-The resulting residual interference propagates through the decoding pipeline, eroding the interference management advantage RSMA is designed to provide~\cite{Xu_Yongjun2024,WANG2025102761}.
-Existing countermeasures such as power control~\cite{Xu_Yongjun2024} and RIS deployment~\cite{WANG2025102761} remain external to the signaling domain and thus do not address the root cause: the statistical rigidity of PGS, which discards half the available second-order degrees of freedom.
+Existing mitigation strategies, such as power control~\cite{Xu_Yongjun2024} and RIS deployment~\cite{WANG2025102761}, primarily focus on the system-level resource allocation and the hardware-assisted optimization.
+However, these approaches fail to address a fundamental limitation inherent in the signal statistics: the conventional assumption of proper Gaussian signaling (PGS).
+By restricting the pseudo-covariance to zero, PGS fundamentally forfeits the additional degrees of freedom residing in the complementary covariance domain.